White Chukar Partridge

-Habitat: Chukar prefer dry areas, often rocky with cliffs and low shrubbery.
-They are mainly ground dwelling birds.
+Habitat: Chukar prefers dry areas, often rocky with cliffs and low shrubbery.
+They are mainly ground-dwelling birds.

 Breeding and Incubation: The nest is a simple scrape on the ground, and hens usually begin nesting in April.
 The average clutch consists of about 12 eggs and the incubation period is 24 days.
 Chukars breed in monogamous pairs.

 Lifespan: A White Chukar in captivity can live to be 10 years old.